mhaulo/ruby-libosrm/README.md

 - osmium
 - zlib

-For Ubuntu 16.04, the packages to be installed would be
+For Ubuntu 16.04 and 18.10, the packages to be installed would be

 ```shell
 $ sudo apt install build-essential git cmake pkg-config \